koi312500/lexical_learning_program/README.md

   - You can get the API code from https://opendict.korean.go.kr/service/openApiInfo .
 + Install "PyQt5" using "pip install PyQt5".
 + Each code file contains instructions for running the code file where the instructions are written.
 + Compile main.py to run the whole program.
-And compile each code file to run the file
+And compile each code file to run each code file.

 Follow these instructions when running this program:
 + Follow the instructions of the program.